 What affects my loan forgiveness?

-Any amount that is not forgiven retains its 100% SBA guarantee, as well as a maximum interest rate of 1% and repayment terms up to two years.
+Any loan that is not forgiven retains its 100% SBA guarantee, as well as a maximum interest rate of 1% and repayment terms up to five years.

 Debt relief on other SBA loans